Udit Narayan: Personal life

 In 2006, Ranjana Narayan claimed to be Narayan's first wife, but Narayan consistently denied it.
-Later, he accepted her as his wife and promised to provide for her maintenance.
-Narayan has been married twice, first to Ranjana Narayan Jha and then to Deepa Gahatraj.
-He began his relationship with Deepa Gahatraj while he was still married to Ranjana Narayan.
-Narayan and Deepa were married in 1985.
+Later, he accepted her as his wife, whom he married in 1984, and promised to provide for her maintenance.
+Udit began a relationship with Deepa Gahatraj while still married to Ranjana.
+Udit and Deepa were married in 1985.
 With Deepa Gahatraj, he has one son, Aditya Narayan, who is also a playback singer.